Recently, a friend wrote to me:

 In this article, I'll explain compiler optimizations through a series of examples.
 For the most part, I will be focusing on the what, only talking about the why and how when I think is relevant or quite interesting.
 To avoid making this article super long, I created an Appendix with a bunch of long details, including some of the whys and the hows.

 Quite importantly, in the examples I will use C and the occasional x86-64 assembly (when C is too high level to express a concept).
-I will not use LLVM IR, and any talk about compiler internals and lingo will be found only in the how sections.
+I will not use LLVM IR, and I will avoid talking about compiler internals and lingo.

 As a final note, ideally I would use realistic examples for everything, but the trade-off is that these are sometimes harder to understand.
 So, it's usually a judgement call on a case-by-case basis.